cms-DQM/fff_simulator/README.md

 # fff_simulator

+(!)
+THIS REPO IS OUTDATED, SINCE DMITRIJUS INCORPORATED THIS CODE INTO THE FFF_TOOLS IN SEPT 2015

 The FFF Simulator (previously called roll script) simulates the behaviour of the DAQ system for DQM.

 It copies a predefined set of streamer files and pb files to the ramdisk at